 \section{Conclusion}

-Climate change is real, and deep learning plays an increasing role in this tragedy.
-Fortunately, a number of recent studies have begun to detail the environmental costs of their novel deep learning methods, sometimes even integrating CO$_2$e emissions as an objective to be minimized.
-Following this important trend, this paper takes a first look into the carbon footprint of an increasingly deployed training strategy known as federated learning.
-In particular, this work introduces a generalized methodology to systematically compute the carbon footprint of any federated learning setups, and conducts an extensive experiments on real FL hardwares under different settings, models, strategies and tasks.
-We highlight the carbon footprint of FL with different perspectives and demonstrates that each element of FL can have an impact on the total CO$_2$e emission, including physical location, deep learning tasks, model architecture, FL aggregation strategy and hardware efficiency.
-Finally, we hope to emphasize the importance of taking environment impact into consideration for future research, and innovative research for both deep learning and federated learning can integrate the carbon footprint as a novel metric.
+Federated learning is an upcoming paradigm in the ML world that is often proposed as an alternative to an already carbon-emitting centralized training.
+A number of recent studies have begun to detail the environmental costs of their novel deep learning methods, sometimes even integrating CO$_2$e emissions as an objective to be minimized.
+Following this important trend, this article takes a first look into the carbon footprint of an increasingly deployed training strategy known as federated learning.
+In particular, this work introduces a generalized methodology to systematically compute the carbon footprint of many FL setups and conducts extensive experiments on real FL hardware under different settings, models, strategies, and tasks.
+We highlight the carbon footprint of FL from different perspectives and demonstrate that each element of FL can have an impact on the total CO$_2$e emission, including physical location, deep learning tasks, model architecture, FL aggregation strategies, and hardware efficiency.
+Finally, we hope to emphasize the importance of taking the carbon footprint into consideration for future research, and innovative research for both deep learning and FL can integrate the carbon footprint as a novel metric.

-\acks{This work was supported by the UK's Engineering and PhysicalSciences Research Council (EPSRC) with grants EP/M50659X/1 and EP/S001530/1 and the European Research Council via the REDIAL project. }
+\acks{This work was supported by the UK's Engineering and Physical Sciences Research Council (EPSRC) with grants EP/M50659X/1 and EP/S001530/1 and the European Research Council via the REDIAL project. }